lenasolarova/konflux_metrics/README.md

 ### Retest Detection

-Detection is done using the number of `/retest` comments because we do not have an API from Konflux that would be capable of providing the data directly.
+Detection is done using the number of `/retest` comments (and also Branch updates for GitHub repositories) because we do not have an API from Konflux that would be capable of providing the data directly.
 While not perfect accuracy-wise, it is the only realistic option without a Konflux API.

 ## Metrics Collected